viclafouch/mui-chips-input/docs/docs/api-reference.md

 - Type: `(chipValue: string) => boolean | { isError: boolean; textError: string }`
 - Default: `() => true`

-Set a validation to your new chips.
+Set a validation to your new chips, or when user is editing a chip.

 ```tsx
 <MuiChipsInput validate={(chipValue) => chipValue.length >= 3} />